jens-limbach/SSv2-custom-sample-object/README.md

 ## Backend Logic

 11. Create a ```sample-service.js``` file and add the following logic to it.
-This logic ensures the response is well formatted for our purpose.
+This logic ensures the response is well formatted for our purpose and that we fetch live the display names and ID's of our linked "standard objects" account, product and employee.

 Snippet:
 ```